ninabarzh/broomstick/content/posts/nova.md

 ### Use ethical hacking

-Invite honest testers—white-hat hackers—to probe your systems.
-An independent check is worth far more than discovering your flaws via publication—or worse, ransom notes.
+Invite honest testers, white-hat hackers, to probe your systems.
+An independent check is worth far more than discovering your flaws via publication, or worse, ransom notes.

 ### And for goodness’ sake, no hush money

 Paying ransom only signals weakness.
 Even if the data disappears for now, the criminals still have it and may resurface.
-Transparency—alongside immediate notification—is mandatory.
+Transparency, alongside immediate notification, is mandatory.

 ---